hbashton/VIIPER/docs/getting-started/quickstart.md

 - **API Server** on port `3242` (device management)

 !!! tip "Auto-attach Feature"
     By default, VIIPER automatically attaches newly created devices to the local machine.
 You can disable this with `--api.auto-attach-local-client=false`.
+    **Linux users:** Auto-attach requires running VIIPER with `sudo` as USBIP attach operations need elevated permissions.

 ### Custom Ports